generic-game/generic-game.github.io/_posts/2017-09-08-character-creation.md

 ## Characteristics

 A character characteristics are fixed to character should be understood as something permanent.
-Equipaments affect the character attributes, so as characteristics, but cannot be traded
+Equipments affect the character attributes, so as characteristics, but cannot be traded

 The life and defense are defaults character characteristics, can be increased